jfcherng-sublime/ST-TypeShort/README.md

 {
     // This file is an example settings.
-    // You should write your own settings in "Preferences » Package Settings » TypeShort » Settings - User" "bindings": [
+    // You should write your own settings in "Preferences » Package Settings » TypeShort » Settings - User"

+    // You can alternatively use either syntaxes or scopes in the "syntax_list".
+    //     syntax: it's package-dependent and shown in the bottom-right corner of your ST windows
+    //     scope : it's in the form of source.xxx
+    //             you may check it with a plugin like ScopeAlways or ScopeHunter

+    "bindings": [
         {
             // convert 'fj ' into '$'